derickruiz/Scaleular/README.md

 # How do I use it?

-1. Git clone this repo.
-2. Inside of the repo directory run `node scaleular.js`
+Include `<link rel="stylesheet" type="text/css" href="https://scaleular.com/generated.css">` to begin immeditely using the generated classes to create

+or

+Include `_generated.scss` in your project.

 # What will it generate?

-A `_generated.scss` file that has a bunch of useful classes for styling your web pages.
+A bunch of useful classes for atomically styling your web pages.
+It's declarative.
+It's all in the HTML.
+It's fast.

 # How do I use it?